What is an EBSA?

 How is an EBSA conceived?

 Experts in local, regional and global marine ecology (including marine scientists, data holders and those with local indigenous traditional knowledge), as well as experts in nature conservation and marine spatial planning, convene during dedicated regional workshops organised by the Convention of Biological Diversity (CBD) secretariat.
 During those workshops, areas of the sea are identified that are considered to have a high ecological or biological value.
-Each identified area is formally assessed against seven scientific criteria agreed upon at the Expert Workshop on Ecological Criteria and Biogeographic Classification Systems for Marine Areas in Need of Protection (held in the Azores in 2007 – click here to download the workshop report).
+Each identified area is formally assessed against seven scientific criteria that were agreed upon at the Expert Workshop on Ecological Criteria and Biogeographic Classification Systems for Marine Areas in Need of Protection (held in the Azores in 2007 – click here to download the workshop report).
 If an area meets at least one of those criteria, it is proposed for consideration as an EBSA.
 An EBSA proposal takes the form of a completed standardised pro forma in which the scientific evidence that supports the assessment against the seven scientific criteria is presented.

 Regional workshops are a scientific and technical exercise focusing solely on scientific information.
 They do not address, assess or prescribe any specific management measures or approaches.